 - Complexity – Use simple values for quick access or alphanumeric passcodes for enhanced security.
 You can also require a minimum number of complex characters (@, #, &,! , ,? ) in the passcode.
 For example, require users with access to sensitive content to use more stringent passcodes.

 - Maximum Number of Failed Attempts – Prevent unauthorized access by wiping or locking the device after determined number of attempts.
 This option works well for corporate-owned devices, but not for employee-owned devices in a BYOD program.
 For example, if a device is restricted to five passcode attempts, and a user entered a passcode incorrectly five times in a row, then the device automatically performs a full device wipe.
-If simply locking the device is preferable, set this option to None.
-After five failed attempts, the device is disabled for a determined time.
+If simply locking the device is preferable, set this option to None, that implies you can attempt passcode retries indefinitely.